aws-deadline/deadline-cloud-for-nuke/DEVELOPMENT.md

 4. Run `.\python -m pip install -e C:\Users\<username>\deadline-clients\deadline-cloud-for-nuke` to install the Nuke Submitter in edit mode.
 5. Run `set NUKE_PATH=C:\Users\<username>\deadline-clients\deadline-cloud-for-nuke\src` to put the `menu.py` file in the path Nuke searches for menu extensions.
 6. Run `set DEADLINE_ENABLE_DEVELOPER_OPTIONS=true` to enable the job bundle debugging support.
 This enables a menu item you can use to run the tests from the `job_bundle_output_tests` directory.
 7. Run `.\Nuke<version>.exe` to run Nuke.
-The Nuke submitter should be available in the Thinkbox menu.
+The Nuke submitter should be available in the AWS Deadline menu.

 ## Application Interface Adaptor Development Workflow